charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 ### Server certificate and key

-The easyrsa charm generates the server certificate and key after the request have been made.
+The EasyRSA charm generates the server certificate and key after the request have been made.
 If another charm needs the server certificate the code must react to the flag `{relation_name}.server.cert.available`.
 The relationship object has a method that returns the server cert and server key called